 Both orders can have a power of arrest attached which provides the police with immediate power to arrest the perpetrator if they attempt to breach the order.
 This is effective once the order is served upon them.
 Breach of such an order can be punishable by a caution, fine or even imprisonment.

-If you or anyone you know is suffering from domestic abuse, emotionally, physically or mentally, and you are seeking advice, contact Lisa Leader on 0844 567 2222 or send an email to firstname.lastname@example.org
+If you or anyone you know is suffering from domestic abuse, emotionally, physically or mentally, and you are seeking advice, contact the family team on 0844 567 2222 or send an email to firstname.lastname@example.org